 Our trainees have a very high success rate in securing teaching jobs on completion of their training.

-During your training year we ensure that you teach across the full secondary age range from 11-18.
-You will therefore be trained to teach years 7-9, GCSE and A level.
+During your training year we ensure that you teach across the full primary age range from 5-11.
+You will therefore be trained to teach years 1-6.
 We consider that this will give you the strongest start to your teaching career.

 You will spend most of your training year in one school.
 In doing so you become an integral part of that school community.
 You will therefore be able to build a strong relationship with your mentor and other colleagues in the school as well as the students.
 As your mentor comes to know you they will be able to more effectively support you throughout the course.

-In placing a trainee in a school we consider the individual strengths of each trainee and how they can best match the profiles of the schools, mentor and subject heads of department we work with.
+In placing a trainee in a school we consider the individual strengths of each trainee and how they can best match the profiles of the schools, mentor and senior leaders we work with.
 We also consider the distance a trainee would have to travel and any preference they express at interview about where they would like to train to teach.

 Identify check and verification of entitlement to work in the UK;